The Top Alberta Grant & Loan Programs for 2022

 Learn more about Canadian Agricultural Partnership Alberta.

-Amount of funding: Up to 75% of project costs covered in grant funding to a maximum $75,000 per project.
+Amount of funding: Up to 50% of project costs covered in grant funding to a maximum of $50,000 per project.

-Eligible Applicants: Private sector businesses based out of Alberta employees, non-profit sector employees, Agriculture Financial Services Corporation, Alberta Treasury Branches, and First Nations and Metis Settlements.
+Eligible Applicants: Private sector businesses based out of Alberta, non-profit sector employees, Agriculture Financial Services Corporation, Alberta Treasury Branches, and First Nations and Metis Settlements.

-Eligible Activities: Projects include third-party trainer fees, tuition and exam fees, textbooks and course materials, training software, and more.
+Eligible Activities: Projects funded include training programs that incur third-party trainer fees, tuition and exam fees, textbooks and course material costs, training software costs, and more.

 Learn More About the Canada-Alberta Job Grant (CAJG).